Murodjon000/next-editor/README.md

 - User can create folders for his documents.
 - User can create documents inside the folders.
 - User can write and edit the documents.
 Editor js will save documents automatically.
+- Blog posts are in mdx file.Reading them as a component with Next js.
+You can see blogs in blogs page.

 ## Built with